Leo1212/NoteBot/README.md

     "minimumMeetingParticipants": 2, // when do we start detecting a meeting? min amount of people in the call "model_id": "openai/whisper-large-v3", // base model to transcribe & translate "summarizer_model_id": "gpt-3.5-turbo", // model to summarize the meeting.
 If gpt, OPENAI_API_KEY key must be set.
 But you can also use the model: facebook/bart-large-cnn
-    "device": "auto" // should the model run on 'cpu', 'cuda' or 'auto' (we detect if a gpu us available) }
+    "device": "auto", // should the model run on 'cpu', 'cuda' or 'auto' (we detect if a gpu us available) "useOriginalLanguage": true // should the summary be in english or the original spoken language?
+}
 ```